xn--nding-jua/UltranetReceiver/Readme.md

 * Optional: CS4344 Audio-DAC with I2S-Interface

 In an internet-forum the connection of UltraNet via a SI-52008-F ethernet-transceiver-chip and an AM26LV32CD-quad-diff-line-driver-IC is recommended.
 First I had taken this advice into account.
 But when looking at the Behringer-PCBs this is not necessary as the P16-I is using only a 74LVC245A 3-State-Buffer for outputting the UltraNet-signals.
 The UltraNet-Channels 1-8 (Pin 1 and 2) and 9-16 (Pin 3 and 6) can be connected to the Arduino MKR Vidor 4000 directly using only the Tx+ signals.
-If you like, you can use a differntial receiver lateron for better signal quality over higher length.
+If you like, you can use a differential receiver lateron for better signal quality over higher length.

 Optional a CS4344 Audio DAC can be attached to the Vidor 4000 using four wires:
 * MCLK (Masterclock)